ethanwongca/canadianonlinemun/README.md

 This Model United Nations has amassed over 300 delegates from 37 countries attend.

 <h2> Languages </h2>
-For the bots - Python 3, OS library, discord library, dotenv library, and random library
+For the bots - Python 3, OS library, discord library, dotenv library, asyncio, nest_asyncio and random library

 For the website - Javascript, CSS, HTML, React.JS, Bootstrap

 <h2> Discord Bots </h2>
+Welcome bot- This bot greets delegates when they enter the COMUN server.

 <h2> Website </h2>